Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 * I want to be able to add new products.
 * I want to be able to edit or delete existing products.
 * I want to be able to add new categories.
-* I want to be able to add new blog posts.
-* I want to be able to edit or delete existing blog posts.
-* I want to be able to delete blog comments left by users.
-* I want to be able to delete user reviews left on products.
 * I want to be able to access the Django admin portal easily
 * I want to be able to delete a user.
 * I want to be able to make another user admin.